-We are a 501c3 charitable organization dedicated to assisting parents with a premature infant hospitalized in the Neonatal Intensive Care Unit.
+We are a 501c3 charitable organization dedicated to assisting parents of a premature infant hospitalized in the Neonatal Intensive Care Unit.

 Caiden's Hope Foundation would not exist without Caiden.